Clothing in Africa: Apartheid period

-During this era of classifying people by their ethnicities and races, the unique dresses of each South African indigenous community were used as one of the distinction tools.
+During this era of classifying people by their ethnicities and races, unique dress of each South African indigenous community served to make that community distinct.
 However, besides that, wearing traditional dress also acted as a way for South African coloured people to express their resistance and displeasure with the government ruled by a minority of white people.
 Traditional clothes were worn by leaders such as Nelson Mandela, who put on a Xhosa traditional garment, in 1962 in his trial for attempting to overthrow the government.
 The expression of his identity as a true South African person spoke for the aggression in resistance and asking for one's won control of one's country.
-With traditional dresses were worn as part of expressing one's identity, South African fashion in the apartheid period witnessed the continuing growth of influence from European fashion.
-The bridge between of pre-apartheid fashion when clothing in South Africa depended heavily on European fashion import and post-apartheid fashion when celebrating one's ethnicity was built by many South African designers who brought a touch of Africa to European style clothing.
+While traditional dresses were worn as part of expressing one's identity, South African fashion in the apartheid period witnessed the continuing growth of influence from European fashion.
+Pre-apartheid fashion in South Africa depended heavily on European fashion import whereas post-apartheid fashion celebrated one's ethnicity through many South African designers bringing a touch of Africa to European style clothing.
 One noticeable example is Marianne Fassler who incorporated leopard-print with clothing in European style.
 She took inspiration from South African sources from clothing of indigenous groups of people to artists such as Barbara Tyrrell and Marlene Dumas.